Derrah Getter's First Warning Forecast

 Humberto is currently a category 4 hurricane.
 It is expected to maintain its strength as a major hurricane through early next week.
 It’s forecast track takes it away from the U.S. coastline and confidence that this will play out as forecast is high.

 This model run is a snapshot of Tuesday evening.
-This is just one model so take it with a grain of salt but if this scenario plays out, that would mean heavy rainfall, coastal flooding and erosion as well as rough surf.
+This is just one model so take it with a grain of salt but if this scenario plays out, that would mean periods of heavy rainfall, coastal flooding, beach erosion as well as rough surf southern most parts of the Outer Banks.

 Let's connect on social media!